Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 You may need to rest and get plenty of sleep.
 Tell your healthcare providers if you have trouble sleeping.

 Elder neglect may cause you to feel scared, depressed, or anxious.
 Your healthcare provider may suggest that you go to a counselor to talk about how you are feeling.

 Choose healthy foods from all the food groups every day.
 Include whole-grain bread, cereal, rice, and pasta.
 Eat a variety of fruits and vegetables, including dark green and orange vegetables.
 Include dairy products such as low-fat milk, yogurt, and cheese.
 Choose protein sources, such as lean beef and chicken, fish, beans, eggs, and nuts.

 You may need to sleep on a special mattress called an egg crate or air mattress.
 You will need to be turned often if you cannot move by yourself.
-This will keep you from getting pressure sores.
+This will keep you from having pressure injuries.

 Injury or wound care:

-Ask your healthcare provider for information about how to treat injuries.
+Ask your healthcare provider for information about how to treat injuries or wounds.

 - Report neglect: It may be hard to report neglect, but it is very important.
 Healthcare providers can help you if you are at risk for or are a victim of elder neglect.

 - Go to follow-up visits: Your healthcare provider may talk to you, your family, friends, or those who should be held responsible for elder neglect.
 This may include what may happen if elder neglect does not stop.